ui/django-post_office/README.rst

 	    },
 	}

-This will (re-)send queued emails every 10 minutes, which is handy in case the first (and immediate) delivery has failed.
-If you are using `Django Celery Beat`_ (which I highly recommend), then use the Django-Admin backend and add a Periodic taks for ``post_office.tasks.send_queued_mail``.
+This will send queued emails every 10 minutes.
+If you are using `Django Celery Beat`_ (which I highly recommend), then use the Django-Admin backend and add a periodic taks for ``post_office.tasks.send_queued_mail``.

 Depending on your policy, you may also want to remove expired emails from the queue.
 This can be done by adding another Periodic taks for ``post_office.tasks.cleanup_mail``, which may run once a week or month.

 .. _configured Celery: https://docs.celeryproject.org/en/latest/userguide/application.html
 .. _Celery worker: https://docs.celeryproject.org/en/latest/userguide/workers.html